 Counseling & Life Coaching Rates

-Save $45 when you select four sessions up front
+Save up to $45 when you select four sessions up front

-Save $85 when you select six sessions up front
+Save up to $85 when you select six sessions up front

 Payment is easy!
-I accept most credit and debit cards through PayPal.
+We accept most credit and debit cards through PayPal.

 I have been in private practice in the Dallas/Ft.
 Worth area for over 10 years and love seeing clients in person.